Sign up

 • Limb volume improved (up to 50% reduction in edema) with Dayspring use

-Near-IR Lymphofluoroscopy of Lower Extremity Lymphoedema Treatment with Novel Active Compression
+Near-IR Lymphofluoroscopy of Lower Extremity Lymphedema Treatment with Novel Active Compression (NEDA)

 • NIR Imaging demonstrated lymph movement in all subjects